CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Investments in Differential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our differential API has seen a variety of changes and feature additions that should enhance and expand the capabilities of teams building differential systems (such as Differential Wrists or Elevators). ``SimpleDifferentialMechanism`` and ``DifferentialMechanism`` have been reworked to more closely align with swerve.
 Both APIs now take a ``DifferentialMotorConstants`` object on construction, internally construct and configure the motor controllers (with initial configs objects), and provide useful APIs such as ``getAveragePosition()`` and ``setPosition(avg, diff)``.
-Support has been added for ``MotionMagicExpo`` and ``MotionMagicVelocity`` on the average axis, and configs have been added to control the behavior of continuous wrapping and gear ratios on the difference axis.
+Support has also been added for ``MotionMagicExpo`` and ``MotionMagicVelocity`` on the average axis.

+Additionally, configs have been added to control the behavior of continuous wrapping and gear ratios on the difference axis.
+This also comes with a **breaking change** in behavior on the differential axis: the **full differential output** is now added/subtracted from each motor, and the difference axis uses **half the difference** in position/velocity between the two motors.
+This effectively means that PID gains do not change, but setpoints on the difference axis must be halved.

 User documentation for the differential API can be found :doc:`here </docs/api-reference/mechanisms/differential/differential-overview>`.
 We highly recommend users read over the `full changelog <https://api.ctr-electronics.com/changelog>`__ for a full list changes to the differential API.

+Improvements to Swerve
+^^^^^^^^^^^^^^^^^^^^^^

+Swerve has seen a number of enhancements.
+We've added a ``LinearPath`` API that generates a linear path between two poses with constant velocity and acceleration limits.
+A ``WheelForceCalculator`` has also been added that calculates the wheel force feedforwards to apply for the given target robot accelerations or change in ``ChassisSpeeds``, based on the robot mass and MOI.

 Additional Language Support for C#
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^